-This class will teach you everything you need to know about how to grow your own food, in any climate, with almost no work.
+This class will teach you everything you need to know about how to grow your permaculture kitchen garden, in any climate, with almost no work.

 Just kidding!
 Growing food takes time, patience, and a willingness to learn how to adapt what you learn to suit your climate and microclimates.
 In this regard, there is NO BETTER source of information than your local elders when it comes to how to grow food in your local area.
 Find them, help them, and learn from them.
 Meanwhile, here are some resources to get you started!

 Growing food is one of the funnest parts of permaculture!

 Some folks call this a potager garden, and it’s all about putting food on the table.
 But this can be easier said than done, and it makes a lot of sense to apply the same careful and deliberate design process to your veg patch as you do to the whole system.